KennethLangedal/PACE2025/README.md

 ./HEURISTIC < input.gr > output.ds
 ```

 Both solvers are used for the dominating set and hitting set problems.
-The internal parser reads the problem descriptor and the output will be a valid dominating set or hitting set depending on the input.
+The internal parser reads the problem descriptor, and the output will be a valid dominating set or hitting set, depending on the input.